-Justin Fisch’s practice focuses on environmental, land use, and energy law.
-He is an associate in Morrison & Foerster’s Environment and Energy Practice Group in the San Francisco office.
+Justin Fisch’s practice focuses on environmental, land use, energy, and social impact law, with a particular emphasis on natural resources, renewable energy, and climate change law and policy.
+He is an associate in Morrison & Foerster’s Environmental and Social Enterprise + Impact Investing Practice Groups in the San Francisco office.

 Justin is fluent in French, Spanish, and Portuguese.
 He is admitted to practice in California, New York, and Ontario.Show More